sskyy/zero-theme/README.md

 # zero-theme #

-This module help you make your own theme system
+This module help you make your own theme system.

 ## Usage ##